wachaon/wes/docs/README.en.md

 # Features

--   Change the script engine of *Windows Script Host* to *Chakra* and run *ECMAScript2015* 2015
+-   You can change the script engine to *Chakra* and write it in the *ECMAScript2015* specification.
--   It always runs 32bit *cscript.exe* , so there are no inherent bugs in 64bit environment.
+-   It always runs 32bit *cscript.exe* , so there are no inherent problems in 64bit environment.
--   Import the module with `require` (corresponding to *es module* from *ver 0.9.0* )
--   Outputs colored characters to standard output
--   Automatically guess and read the encoding of the text file
+-   With a modular system, you can develop more efficiently than traditional *WSH*
+-   The built-in module supports basic processing such as file input / output and output of colored characters to the console.
+-   You don't have to worry about encoding because you can have the file read automatically guess the encoding.
+-   We also package modules to support external publishing and retrieval.

-# Known issues wes can't solve
+# Known issues *wes* cannot solve

 -   `WScript.Quit` can't interrupt the program and doesn't return an error code